2023 Most Popular Educational Administration Doctor's Degree Schools in the New England Region

 About 92% of the students majoring in education admin at the school are women while 8% are male.

-University of Massachusetts - Boston landed the #6 spot in the 2023 rankings for the most popular doctor’s degree educational administration programs.
+University of Massachusetts - Boston did quite well in this year’s ranking of the most popular places for educational administration students to get a doctor’s degree.
+It came in at #6 on the list.
 UMass Boston is a large public school located in the city of Boston.

 Of the 11 students majoring in education admin at UMass Boston, 9% are male and 91% are female.